ranhalprin/node-google-spreadsheet-as-promised/README.md

 #### 'CellsAsPromised.getValue(cell)'

-Resolves to the value in a given cell.
+Return the value in a given cell.

 -- `cell` -- a string representation of the cell in the form ```'<col><row>'```, for example 'B2'

+#### 'CellsAsPromised.getAllValues()'

+Return all the values loaded in an array built horizontally first and then vertically.
+For example, if loaded the range 'A1:B2' it will return the values in the order 'A1','A2','B1','B2'.

 #### 'CellsAsPromised.setValue(cell, value)'